bmgxyz/humansort/README.md

 `humansort` uses the [Elo rating system][elo], which Arpad Elo invented for chess, but which turns out to have lots of applications in competitive games.
-In a sense, `humansort` maybe viewed as a "competition" among little bits of text.
+In a sense, `humansort` may be viewed as a "competition" among little bits of text.
 The winners float to the top.

 [elo]: https://en.wikipedia.org/wiki/Elo_rating_system